KBIbiopharma/Reveal-Chromatography/README.rst

 right list of package dependencies.
 The list of dependencies and their precise versions are to be found in :file:`deploy/requirement_py27_**_x86_64.txt`, where the ** should be replaced by the name of the OS you want to run on.
-Of course, in addition, this project must also be added to the developement environment by running::
+Of course, in addition, this project must also be added to the development environment by running::

     python setup.py develop